-The DMH Emergency Department Telepsychiatry Program is a cutting-edge statewide service delivery method that provides remote access for emergency departments in South Carolina to psychiatrists whenever a psychiatric evaluation is required.
+The SCDMH Emergency Department Telepsychiatry Program is a cutting-edge statewide service delivery method that provides remote access for emergency departments in South Carolina to psychiatrists when a psychiatric evaluation is required.

 SCDMH currently contracts with more than 25 hospital emergency rooms around the state.
 The program provides more than 9,000 psychiatric consults per year to emergency room physicians for patients in emergency rooms who appear to be experiencing behavioral health crises via a secure telehealth connection.

 Comprehensive consultations are generally provided to consulting ED physicians within 4 to 6 hours of a request.
 SCDMH psychiatrists are available 17 hours a day, 364 days a year*.
 These psychiatrists provide detailed reports, which contain diagnosis, treatment recommendations (including guidance on the use of medication, when indicated), and detailed clinical reports, while the clinical care of the patient, supervision of staff, and prescribing duties remain with the ED physician.
 If a contracted hospital develops a specialized hospital-based emergency department or observational unit, the on-duty physician would also be able to schedule an SCDMH psychiatric consultation, providing the observational unit is connected to the hospital’s ED and the patients located there remain under the care of the hospital’s ED physicians.

 The SCDMH ED Telepsychiatry Program does not offer consultations for patients on medical floors or in outpatient settings.

 *SCDMH psychiatrists do not provide emergency room telepsychiatry consults on Christmas Day.